What Color Should I Paint My House in 2025?

 Your paint’s finish will determine how it’ll look when dry.
 Satin or glossy finishes resist scuff marks, making them ideal for high-trafficked areas, whereas a flat or matte finish might be best for siding.
 Here’s a quick primer on different finishes.

-• Glossy: Glossy paint has the shiniest finish.
-Since it’s durable and water resistant, it’s great for parts of your home’s exterior that are exposed to the elements.
-You’ll want to avoid glossy paint on imperfections since the shiny finish will draw the eye toward them.
+- Glossy: Glossy paint has the shiniest finish.
+It’s durable and water resistant, so it’s great for parts of your home’s exterior that are exposed to the elements.
+However, you’ll want to avoid glossy paint on imperfections since the shiny finish will draw the eye toward them.

 So, what color should I paint my house?